mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

 ## Introduction

-This tutorial, the second in the [series](https://developer.ibm.com/series/blockchain-running-enhancing-commercial-paper-smart-contract/) follows on from the [first tutorial](https://developer.ibm.com/tutorials/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension/) with the focus on local development of the commercial paper smart contract: ie. adding queries, simple and advanced.
-You will add the required query function code using Node.js javascript, upgrade the smart contract and test it out in your local environment.
-This sets up nicely for the third tutorial, where you will take this smart contract and deploy to a fully running IBM Blockchain Platform 'Commerce' 3-organization network - you will use the [IBM Blockchain Ansible collection](https://github.com/IBM-Blockchain/ansible-collection/blob/master/README.md), to automate provisioning of this 3-organization Commerce network in a 30-day free Kubernetes cluster in IBM Cloud.
+This tutorial, the second in the [series](https://developer.ibm.com/series/blockchain-running-enhancing-commercial-paper-smart-contract/) follows on from the [first tutorial](https://developer.ibm.com/tutorials/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension/) with the focus on further development of the commercial paper smart contract use case: ie. adding queries, both simple and advanced.
+You will add the code as part of the tutorial, then upgrade the smart contract and test it out in your local 'Commerce' network started in tutorial 1.
+Once you're happy, you can proceed to the third tutorial, where you will take this smart contract and deploy to a fully running IBM Blockchain Platform 'Commerce' 3-organization network.
+You will use the [IBM Blockchain Ansible collection](https://github.com/IBM-Blockchain/ansible-collection/blob/master/README.md), to automate provisioning of this 3-organization Commerce network in a 30-day free Kubernetes cluster in IBM Cloud.
 This collection is fully-scripted for you; all you have to do is get your free cluster, then 'press the button'.
-Once provisioned, you will interact with the same smart contract in the cloud-based Commerce network using the IBM Blockchain Platform VS Code extension; you'll also use application clients (provided for you) to generate HTML 5 reports of your ledger data based on the lifecycle of assets updated there.
-If you want to read more on IBM Blockchain Ansible collections, including a tutorial 0 check it out [here](https://ibm-blockchain.github.io/ansible-collection/)
+Once provisioned, you interact with the contract using 1) the IBM Blockchain Platform VS Code extension and 2) application clients (provided for you).
+The last part of the tutorial will see you using a HTML 5 client app to render asset history reports showing the full lifecycle of an asset.
+If you want to read more on IBM Blockchain Ansible collections, including a tutorial - check it out [here](https://ibm-blockchain.github.io/ansible-collection/)

 **Overview**